 Q: If I wear contact lenses should I leave them out prior to cataract surgery?

 A: Yes.
 Soft contact lenses need to be out one (1) week prior to surgery.
 Hard lenses or gas permeable lenses should be out at least two (2) weeks prior to surgery.

 Q: What can I expect while being evaluated at ESI?

 A: You should expect to be with a technician for about 30-45 minutes.
 She will do tests that determine the overall health of your eyes and she will measure the length and curvature of the eye to help determine your lens implant power.
 After these tests are complete, she will put drops in your eyes to dilate your pupils.
 Following a brief wait (15-30 minutes), you will see the doctor for an exam.
 The doctor will discuss your eye conditions and determine the best route of care for you.
 If you decide to proceed with surgery, you will then be escorted to the surgery center by one of our nurses.
 For a more extensive look at what to expect, please visit our Patient Experience page.

 Q: Is it possible to have my astigmatism reduced at the time of cataract surgery?

-Modern state-of-the-art cataract treatment allows the eye to heal much quicker than ever before.
+A. Modern state-of-the-art cataract treatment allows the eye to heal much quicker than ever before.
 As a result, patients are usually released with very few restrictions.
-Reading, watching television, sewing and limited amounts of driving are normally permitted.
+Reading, watching television, sewing, and limited amounts of driving are normally permitted.